nualagr/dargan-health-foods/README.md

 [Django](https://www.djangoproject.com/), [Heroku Postgre](https://www.heroku.com/postgres) database
 and the [Stripe](https://stripe.com/) payment platform.

+The website products are currently restricted to Viridian brand products, to be found predominantly in the 'Vitamins & Supplements' department, and its associated categories.
 To test the site's checkout process please use the test credit card number provided in the [Stripe Documentation](https://stripe.com/docs/testing):